 (f) Beyond the white fencing and posts surrounding the putting green and also behind the 18th green.

-(a) The pond at the 17th is a lateral water hazard defined by red stakes.
+(a) The pond at the 17th is a red penalty area defined by red stakes.

-(b) All other ponds and ditches are water hazards defined by yellow stakes.
+(b) All other ponds and ditches are yellow penalty areas defined by yellow stakes.

-(a) is not nearer the hole, (b) avoids such intervention and (c) is not a hazard or on a putting green.
+(a) is not nearer the hole, (b) avoids such intervention and (c) is not a penalty area or on a putting green.

 If a ball comes to rest in an aeration hole, the player may, without penalty, lift the ball and clean it.
 Through the green the player shall drop the ball as near as possible to where it lay, but not nearer the hole.
 On the putting green, the player shall place the ball at the nearest spot not nearer the hole which avoids such situation.

 Please replace all divots.
 All players should ensure that any cut tuft should be replaced in the same way it came out and pressed down well.

 Please repair all pitchmarks made by the ball hitting the green (see below).
 Take care when taking out the flagstick and putting down on the green.

 No golf trolleys should go on the green or between the bunkers and greens.
 Please Keep outside the white lines